-Employees who are called into work to respond to an emergency will be paid at the rate of one and one-half (1.5) times the normal hourly rate with a minimum of two (2) hours.
-"Emergency" shall be defined as a situation that endangers public safety.
+Employees who are called into work to respond to an emergency or pre-approved situation will be paid at the rate of one and one-half (1.5) times the normal hourly rate with a minimum of two (2) hours.
+"Emergency" shall be defined as a situation that endangers public, employee or building safety/security.